suffolklibraries/lgc/content/collections/events/newmarket-open-exhibition.md

     content:
       -
         type: text
-        text: 'The building has a small carpark next to the building.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The building also has wheelchair access for those that have accessibility needs.'
+        text: 'The building has wheelchair access for those with accessibility needs.'
   -
     type: heading
     attrs: